 Answered by Ustadha Noura Shamma, SunniPath Academy Teacher

-In the Name of Allah, the Most Merciful, the Most Compassionate
+In the Name of Allah, the Most Compassionate, the Most Merciful,

-Peace and blessings on our beloved Prophet Muhammad, and on his companions, his folk and those who follow him until the end of time.
+Peace and blessings on our master Muhammad, his folk and companions.